Harmony: Opposing Trump and Biden groups make music together

 The opposing groups — holding signs for their candidates — soon started singing together and even posed for photos, according to Woods.

-“We shook hands, hugged each other and apologized for saying bad words to one another,” Wood said. “’Let’s forget about politics.
+“We shook hands, hugged each other and apologized for saying bad words to one another,” Woods said. “’Let’s forget about politics.
 Let’s hug each other and be friends.’”

-Michigan Secretary of State Jocelyn tweeted details of the exchange, calling it a “hopeful story for today.”
+Michigan Secretary of State Jocelyn Benson tweeted details of the exchange, calling it a “hopeful story for today.”

 “What began as a tense exchange in Macomb County involving supporters of both presidential candidates shouting at each other through bullhorns took an unexpected turn as Trump & Biden supporters together began singing ‘God Bless America’ as a united group,” she tweeted.